pranjalpandey1511/Language_Classifier/README.md

 # Machine-Learning-Projects
  Repository of various machine learning projects.

- ## 1)Language Classifier
+ ## 1)Language Classifier<br/>
+It’s a classification model which differentiate two languages English and Dutch.
+This model has been implement using two different algorithms namely decision tree and adaboost.
+The two different technique has been implemented using python from scratch.
+It predicts the language with 95% accuracy with adaboost and 97% accuracy with decision tree.

 ### How to use the Code: -
 Training and testing data is stored in Language Classfier folder with the name Train.dat and test.dat.

 It has two entry points (different modules or command-line args):
 **a) To train the data: train <examples> <hypothesisOut> <learning-type>**

 train – by providing train keyword it will start the training procedure